Comment on page

 d) Let us go ahead and start typing in values.
 As you key in a formula, the References list automatically refreshes to show a narrower set of options.

 You can directly select a column from the table to insert in the formula editor.
-Note that measures can not be referred by using this way.
-To insert a measure in your formula, you need to use the 'References' tab in the context assistant.
+Note that measures can not be referred to by using this way.
+To insert a visual measure or a visual column in your formula, you need to use the 'References' tab in the context assistant.

 e) We will go ahead and complete the formula as shown below.
 The rectangular parentheses in the formula indicate that these are not normal text but references to other measures.